 The Administering Authority is satisfied that Havering Pension Fund is a going concern.
 The return for 2020/2021 of 24.90% is greater than the actuary's long term target return for the Fund of +3.89% pa.
 The Fund still has the remaining year of the actuarial period to achieve the target return, and beyond this has agreed a 20 year recovery period should this be necessary to make good an increase in the funding deficit at the next actuarial valuation.
 The Fund's cashflow remains robust.
 The Fund held cash of £19m at the Balance Sheet date, equivalent to 2% of the Fund Assets.
-In addition, the Fund held £724m in Level 1 and Level 2 investment assets which could be realised within 3 months if required.
-However, based upon review of its operational cash flow projections the Fund is satisfied it has sufficient cash to meet its obligations to pay pensions, for at least 12 months from the date of authorisation of these accounts, without the need to sell any of these investments.
+In addition, the Fund held £724m in Level 1 and Level 2 investment assets which could be realised However, based upon review of its operational cash flow projections the Fund is satisfied it has sufficient cash to meet its obligations to pay pensions, for at least 12 months from the date of authorisation of these accounts, without the need to sell any of these investments.
+As such the accounts have been prepared on a going concern basis.